bulksign/BulksignApiSamples/README.md

 # Bulksign API Samples
-Bulksign API sample code (in C#).
+Bulksign API sample code in C#

 This repository contains sample C# code for interacting with Bulksign API.
-This is using the [Bulksign dotNet SDK](https://www.nuget.org/packages/BulksignSdk) and contains projects for both .NET 7 and .NET Framework 4.8
+This is using the [Bulksign dotNet SDK](https://www.nuget.org/packages/BulksignSdk) and contains projects for .NET 7.
+The SDK targets NET Standard 2.0 and can also be used with .NET Framework  (feel free to copy the samples into your .NET Framework project)
 <br/>
 <br/>